deepinv/deepinv/paper/paper.md

 `deepinv` is an open-source pytorch-based library for solving imaging inverse problems with deep learning.
-The library aims to cover most steps in modern imaging pipelines, from the definition of the forward sensing operator to the training of unfolded reconstruction networks in a supervised or self-supervised way.
+The library aims to cover most steps in modern imaging pipelines, from the definition of the forward sensing operator to the training of reconstruction networks in a supervised or self-supervised way.

 # Statement of need